makeabilitylab/physcomp/electronics/electricity-basics.md

 ---
 **NOTE**

 This material is important.
 Depending on your previous background in physics or engineering, some of these concepts may be brand new and confusing.
-Take your time to understand (and re-read) sections—this material will help you understand *how* circuits work and *how* and *why* we hook up and use electronic components the way we do.
-But this is also *not* a circuits course, so I will largely focus on what I *think* is most critical to physical computing.
+Take your time to understand (and re-read) sections—this material will help you comprehend *how* circuits work and *how* and *why* we hook up and use electronic components the way we do.
+But this is also *not* a circuits course nor a [physics course](https://youtu.be/x1-SibwIPM4), so I will largely focus on what I *think* is most critical to physical computing.

 ---